-- NIO stock has fallen 33% from its recent highs.
+- NIO stock has fallen 33 percent from its recent highs.
 Now, the stock is officially in the bear market territory.
-Tesla stock isn’t in the bear territory yet.
-The stock has only fallen about 16% from its recent high.
+Tesla stock is not in the bear territory yet.
+The stock has only fallen about 16 percent from its recent high.

 - So, has NIO bottomed out or will it continue to fall?